 This guidance contains information collection provisions that are subject to review by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).

 The time required to complete this information collection is estimated to average 20 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
-Send comments regarding this burden estimate or suggestions for reducing this burden to: Office of Food Additive Safety, Division of Biotechnology & GRAS Notice Review, HFS-255, Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5001 Campus Drive, College Park, MD 20740.
+Send comments regarding this burden estimate or suggestions for reducing this burden to: Office of Food Additive Safety, Division of Science and Technology, Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5001 Campus Drive, College Park, MD 20740.

 This guidance has been prepared by the Center for Food Safety and Applied Nutrition (CFSAN) in cooperation with the Center for Veterinary Medicine (CVM) at the U.S. Food and Drug Administration.